Diggs Revol Dog Crate (Small/Medium)

 Account for shedding.

-The Labrador Retriever's short double coat sheds seasonally (and often year-round).
-Any dog crate that touches their body will collect fur.
-Choose products with removable, washable components and keep a lint roller nearby.
+The Labrador Retriever's short double coat sheds seasonally (and usually year-round -- Maple's fur is on everything I own).
+Any dog crate touching their body will collect fur.
+Choose products with removable, washable components.

 Read reviews from other Labrador Retriever owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Labrador Retriever owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Labrador Retriever" within the review section.
+Filter Amazon reviews by searching "Labrador Retriever" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations